-AT&T agrees to buy Leap Wireless for $15 per shareAlex Wagner - Deputy Managing Editor, News Desk
+AT&T agrees to buy Leap Wireless for $15 per shareAlex Wagner - Editorial Director of News and Content

 After trying and failing to acquire T-Mobile in 2011, it appears that AT&T has now set its sights on a slightly smaller target.
 AT&T just announced that it has agreed to buy Leap Wireless, owner of prepaid operator Cricket, for $15 per share in cash.

 As part of the deal, AT&T will acquire all of Leap's stock, network assets (which includes PCS and AWS spectrum that is "largely complimentary" to AT&T's existing airwaves), retail stores, and its approximately 5 million subscribers.
 Leap's existing network covers 96 million people in 35 states.

 If the transaction reaches completion, AT&T says that it will keep the Cricket name around and spread it to new cities while also giving its customers access to the AT&T LTE network.
 AT&T also plans to use Leap's spectrum to aid in its 4G LTE rollout and to increase its existing network's capacity and performance.
 The big blue carrier claims that this deal will result in increased competition, more device choices, better customer support, and an enhanced mobile Internet experience for Leap's customers.

 As is usually the case with these deals, AT&T's acquisition of Leap Wireless is subject to federal review, which includes both the FCC and Department of Justice.
 AT&T expects the deal to close in 6 to 9 months.